jeremiahmushtaq/MSc-Research-Project/README.md

 - **Training Evaluation Logs:** The `Training Evaluation Logs` folder contains records of the optimization and hyperparameter tuning process.
 - **FST Plot Comparison:** The `fst_plot.R` file can be used to overlap and compare three different migration rates.

+## **FYI**
+This model was developed for my Master's Disseration.
+Admitably, the predictive power of the model is low due to some limitations.
+These limitations and further information about this project found in the `Dissertation.pdf` file.